elrick97/portfolio/posts/DiscordBotTutorial.md

 ![Untitled](/images/discordBotP1/Untitled%202.png)

-Once we have our bot we want to copy the token.
+Once we have our bot, we want to copy the token.
 It is very important to always keep the token to yourself since it is your access to your bot and its functionality.

 ![Untitled](/images/discordBotP1/Untitled%203.png)